UCSD-E4E/engineering_support_group/README.md

-# E4E Engineering Support Group
+# E4E Research Support Group
-The Engineering Support Group is responsible for supporting all research and engineering activities within E4E.
+The Research Support Group is responsible for supporting all research and engineering activities within E4E.
 This includes but is not limited to the following:
 - Fabrication and machining tool maintenance
 - Operations support software development
 - Compute system management